tavallaie/Perth/docs/getting_started.md

-# Getting Started with SoundSignature
+# Getting Started with Perth

-This guide will help you get started with the SoundSignature audio watermarking library.
+This guide will help you get started with the Perth audio watermarking library.

 ## Installation

 ### Prerequisites

-Before installing SoundSignature, make sure you have the following prerequisites:
+Before installing Perth, make sure you have the following prerequisites:

 - Python 3.8 or higher
 - pip package manager